AlterMannomann/SQL/README.md

 ## Limitations
 ### Sequences
-As Oracle provides 38 digits for any number, tha size of indices is very limited.
+As Oracle provides 38 digits for any number, the size of indices is very limited.
 Better to build an index as char based on combined numbers at their maximum digits supported by the system.
 With numbers it may be sufficient to identify a system limitated infinity situation and handle it.
 Whatever system limits we may have.

 Indices by sequences are limited by number capacity of the system.
 To overcome this limit we can use char columns which combine a current timestamp with a cycling sequence like